How to Tolerate Uncertainty and Reduce Everyday Anxiety by Francine Rosenberg, Psy.D.

 In a recent Wall Street Journal opinion piece, therapist Jonathan Alpert argued that “politics makes for bad therapy.”
 His point struck a chord with many in the mental health field and with good reason.
 In today’s climate, it’s nearly impossible to avoid politics altogether.
 News headlines, social media, and even casual conversations can stir strong […]

-Bilingual Brainpower: What Research Says About Language and Aging, By Cynthia Abinader, Psy.D.
+Bilingual Brainpower: What Research Says About Language and Aging, by Cynthia Abinader, Psy.D.

 As a bilingual Spanish-English speaker, I had always wondered whether knowing two languages had any long-term benefits.
 It turns out I wasn’t alone in asking that question; for the past two decades, scientists have been studying how bilingualism shapes the brain, and the findings are compelling.
 One of the most consistent results is that bilingual […]